SiddharthGuptaPyDev/ModelNest/README.md

 - **Comprehensive Model Analysis**: Gain in-depth insights into the architecture, parameters, and quantization of your Ollama models.
 - **Interactive Visualizations**: Explore your models through stunning visualizations that bring the data to life.

+## Current version 🌟
+- **1.0.0-beta.1**: This is the most first release of the software, currently in beta.
+That's why it may have some bugs which will be fully fixed till reaching final release.
+Still the beta is way more powerful to use.

 ## Getting Started 💨

 1. **Download ModelNest**: Download the latest version of the ModelNest installer from the latest release.
 2. **Install ModelNest**: Start the installer for installing ModelNest.
 3. **Ready**: You're ready to go now!
-Launch the modelnest through the shortcut.
+Launch the Modelnest through the shortcut.

 ## Documentation 📖